-The challenges and conflicts provided by athletics provide that platform.
-Our programs are designed to assist in the development of character and integrity in our students.
+Coram Deo Academy’s commitment to the continued development of students extends beyond the home and classroom.
+Our athletic programs are used as a platform to assist in the development of character and integrity in our students.
 These traits are encouraged and developed in a safe environment with like-minded coaches who support parental authority.

-Our athletic philosophy is principle driven, development purposed, and effort rewarded.
+Our athletic philosophy is principle-driven, development purposed, and effort rewarded.
 We believe the practice of biblical principles will create the discipline needed to live a successful life for Christ.
-We believe the combination of academic and athletic programs provides an effective tool in the development of a well-rounded person.
+Students learn new skills and engage in athletic activities that are Kingdom-centered, principle-driven, and people-focused.